jcqvisser/limn/README.md

 ## Deployment

-- Limn is hosted on https://limn.jcqvisser.com
+- w-Limn is hosted on https://limn.jcqvisser.com-
-- The master branch is automatically deployed using Semaphore (https://jcqvisser.semaphoreci.com/projects/limn)
+- -The master branch is automatically deployed using Semaphore (https://jcqvisser.semaphoreci.com/projects/limn)-
+- This is no longer deployed

 ## Name